NDM-123/OOP_Drawing-Functions/Readme.txt

 3)Checking equality.
 4)Returns the value of a given x in the function.
 5)If the monom equal to zero.
-Does the derivative of the monom.
+6)Does the derivative of the monom.

 The functions that operate with polynoms:
 1)Adding to the polynom monom/polynom.